Living systems: Budisa, Kubyshkin and Schmidt's four pillars

 Budisa, Kubyshkin and Schmidt defined cellular life as an organizational unit resting on four pillars/cornerstones: (i) energy, (ii) metabolism, (iii) information and (iv) form.
 This system is able to regulate and control metabolism and energy supply and contains at least one subsystem that functions as an information carrier (genetic information).
 Cells as self-sustaining units are parts of different populations that are involved in the unidirectional and irreversible open-ended process known as evolution.

+Constraint-based theory of living systems (C-theory)

+Constraint-based theory of living systems (C-theory) characterizes living systems in terms of necessary thermodynamic, informational, ecological and architectural constraints that restrict the space of viable living organization.
+It is scale-bridging rather than scale-free: the same classes of constraints are discussed across levels (molecular → cellular → multicellular → cognitive → ecosystems), without treating any single scale (e.g., metabolism-only or ecosystem-only) as the privileged locus of "life".

+A key emphasis is that "logic" (information processing and control) must be physically implemented by "circuitry", which in biology is realized by complex networks (genetic regulation, metabolism, signaling, communication, social organization).
+These networks are treated as active agents of change in evolution, not merely passive substrates.

+The characterizing features of the C-theory are: